DOS1986/Documents-Organizer/README.md

 5. **Cancel Flatten Operation**: Stop the flattening operation in progress.
 6. **Reveal in Explorer**: Right-click on a folder in the tree view to open it in File Explorer.

-### Running the Executable (Coming soon)
+### Running the Executable

-- Download the latest release from the [Releases](https://github.com/DOS1986/document-organizer/releases) page.
+- Download the latest release from the [Releases](https://github.com/DOS1986/documents-organizer/releases) page.
 - Extract the downloaded ZIP file.
 - Double-click `document-organizer.exe` to run the application.